 The process of embalming is rarely required by law.
 It is very often performed however when the deceased is being viewed at a service and enables the body to appear asleep, at peace and generally makes the deceased more appealing to view inside the casket.
 Embalming is NOT permanent preservation.
 It is a method of temporarily preserving the remains for just a few days.
 If there is no viewing of the body – embalming is often forgone.

-Cosmetic work is often used for aesthetic reasons making the deceased much more presentable.
+Cosmetic work is often used for aesthetic reasons, making the deceased much more presentable.
 This is especially true in the case of bodily trama that has occured.

 Where is the event ? (church, outside etc.)

 Is the deceased to be present? (casket/urn)

 Who will deliver the Eulogy? (i.e. clergy, friends)

 Do you have music?

 Is there a guest book?

 Is there going to be a catered reception?